-Applying the BA Classifier to an Input Interface and Scheduler Map to an Output Interface Task J-Web Configuration Editor eb Configuration Editor CLI Configuration Editor Apply the BA classifier to an input interface-for In the J-Web interface, select Configuration > View and Edit > Edit From the [edit] hierarchy level, enter example, ge-0/0/0.
+Applying the BA Classifier to an Input Interface and Scheduler Map to an Output Interface

+Task J-We eb Configuration Editor CLI Configuration Editor Apply the BA classifier to an input interface-for 1.
+In the J-Web interface, select Configuration > View and Edit > Edit From the [edit] hierarchy level, enter example, ge-0/0/0 .
 Configuration. edit interfaces ge-0/0/0 unit 0 Apply the scheduler map 2.
 Next to Interfaces, click Configure or Edit .
-From the [edit] hierarchy level enter to and output 3.
-Next to Interface, click Add new entry. interface-for example, e1-1/0/0.
-4. In the Interface name box, type ge-0/0/0. edit class of service classifiers inet-precedence corp-traffic (Cas the interface neming 5.
-Click OK three times. conventions in the J -series 6.
-In the Edit Configuration page, next to Class of service, click Configure or Edit From the [edit] hierarchy level, enter and WAN Access 7 Next to Classifiers, click Edit edit interfaces e1-1/0/0 unit 0 Configuration Guide.)
-1. Next to least procedures, click Luit .
-From the [edit] hierarchy level, enter 8. entry.
-9. In the Name box, type corp-traffic. edit class-of-service scheduler-maps corp-map 10.
+From the [edit] hierarchy level, enter to and output interface-for example, 3.
+Next to Interface, click Add new entry . · e1-1/0/0.
+4. In the Interface name box, type $ge-0/0/0$. edit class of service classifiers inet-precedence corp-traffic 5.
 Click OK three times.
+(See the interface naming conventions in the J -series Services Router Basic LAN 6.
+In the Edit Configuration page, next to Class of service, click Configure or Edit .
+From the [edit] hierarchy level, enter and WAN Access 7.
+Next to Classifiers, click Edit . edit interfaces e1-1/0/0 unit 0 Configuration Guide.)
+8. Next to Inet precedence, click Add new entry.
+From the [edit] hierarchy level, enter 9.
+In the Name box, type corp-traffic. edit class-of-service scheduler-maps corp-map 10.
+Click OK three times.
 11. In the Edit Configuration page, next to Interfaces, click Configure or Edit .
-12. Next to Interface name, type e1-1/0/1 .
+12. Next to Interface name, type e1-1/0/1.
 13. Click OK twice.
 14. In the Edit Configuration page, next to Class of service, click Configure or Edit .
 15. Next to Scheduler maps, click Add new entry.
 16. In the Map name box, type corp-map .
-17. Click OK twice.
+17 Click OK twice.